WE CAN MAKE A SUCCESS OF THE CARBON TRANSITION TOGETHER

-20 years into the transition, citizens and economic players still do not have the essential information they need when deciding between equivalent offers: what is their carbon performance?
+Three decades after Kyoto, we still don’t have the essential information we need when deciding between equivalent products: what is their carbon impact?

-– A second to spare?
-Click here to receive our publications, and in particular to be informed of the preparation of the LABEL TRANSMISSION campaign: to ensure that the public authorities really value companies that pass on to their customers the carbon performance of their products or investments.
+– You only have a second?
+Click here to receive our publications and to be informed of the preparation of the Transmission label campaign: so that the public authorities highlight producers who ‘pass on’ to their customers the carbon impact of their products.

 A product’s money performance is its price: the total costs that went into producing what the customer buys.